olizimmermann/pangolin_rule_updater/README.md

 ## 📋 Prerequisites

 - Docker and Docker Compose installed
+- Enable the Integration API: https://docs.digpangolin.com/manage/integration-api
 - Valid Pangolin API access token
+  - Permission required: Resource Rule -> List Resource Rules
+  - Permission required: Resource Rule -> Update Resource Rule
 - Pangolin rule ID that you want to update
+  - Visit the Swagger API at https://api.url.com/v1/docs Authorize using your Pangolin API token
+Enter your Resource ID (from the URL in Pangolin) into the Rules /resource/{resourceId}/rules API and click "Execute".
+This will list out all the Rules and the Rule ID associated with the Pangolin Resource

 ## 🛠️ Installation